Highland Rim

-The Highland Rim is a geographic term for the area in Tennessee surrounding the Central Basin.
-Nashville is largely surrounded by higher terrain in all directions.

-Geologically, the Central Basin is a dome.
+The Highland Rim is a geographic term for the area in Tennessee, North Alabama, and Kentucky which surrounds the Central Basin.
+The Central Basin is a geological dome which has subsequently fractured and eroded to produce a basin.
 The Highland Rim is a cuesta surrounding the basin, and the border where the difference in elevation is sharply pronounced is an escarpment.
-Nashville is located in the northwestern corner of the basin.
+Their feature continues well into Southern Indiana even up as far as Central Indiana as the Indiana Uplands.

-Geology and Physiography
+Geology and physiography

 The Highland Rim is a physiographic section of the larger Interior Low Plateaus province, which in turn is part of the larger Interior Plains physiographic division.
 Most of the Highland Rim is located in U.S. EPA Ecoregion 71, Interior Plateau, which is a part of the Eastern Temperate Forest.

 The sections of the Highland Rim are referred to the four cardinal directions, e.g., "Northern Highland Rim", etc. The Highland Rim is rather continuous and any division of it, including the ones made below, are somewhat arbitrary.
 The term "highland" here is relative: it is certainly higher than the basin it surrounds, but it nonetheless is seldom at an elevation above 1100 ft above sea level and never more than about 1400 ft above sea level except where interrupted, primarily to the southeast, by outliers of the Cumberland Plateau.
 With the exception of a few broad stream bottoms, the land is characterized by ridges and valleys with a few fairly low hills.
 The entire region is well watered with many perennial streams.
 There are occasional waterfalls which sometimes delineate the Highland Rim from the Central Basin which it surrounds.

 Western Highland Rim

 The Western Highland Rim is encountered a few miles west of Nashville and extends to the western valley of the Tennessee River.
-The area is a hilly area that is bisected by the Tennessee River and the Cumberland River valleys.
+The area is hilly, ranging from about 400 to 1000 feet in elevation, and is bisected by the Tennessee River and the Cumberland River valleys.
 Underlying bedrock of the region is chiefly Mississippian limestone, chert, shale, and sandstone with exposures of Devonian, Silurian, Ordovician, and Cambrian limestone, chert, and shale.
 In the northern part of the Western Highland Rim, sinkholes readily occur in an area with a southern extension of the Pennyroyal plateau of Kentucky, where the karst is best developed on the Mississippian St. Louis Limestone and the Ste.
 Genevieve Limestone.
+Some farming is done in the flatter interfluves, and in stream and river valleys.